beerchan-edu/beerchan-bot/README.md

 * app/main.py: Entry point for the bot, initializes the bot application and adds command handlers.

-* consts.py: Contains constant values such as the Telegram bot token.
+* config.py: Contains necessary values from .env

 * Dockerfile: Defines the Docker image for the bot.